MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Newly Requested Reissue**

-    - User can create and raise a request manually to process to get the new id card for Employee.
+    - New required request is initiated from case and task management. that cases refer to newly required stage to process the request.

        - *Request Creation for reissue*